 We now show that $T$ is consistent.
 To this end, pick a finite subset $T'$ of $T$.
 Then there is a~number $n_0\in\N$ such that no constants $c_{n}$ or $s_{n,i}$, with $n_0<n<\omega$, occur in a sentence in $T'$.
-Since Connector avoids losing in $G_{n_0 + 1}$ for at least $n_0+1$ rounds in our fixed strategies, the structure corresponding to $G_{n_0 + 1}$ in $\CC'$ models $T'$.
+Since Localizer avoids losing in $G_{n_0 + 1}$ for at least $n_0+1$ rounds in our fixed strategies, the structure corresponding to $G_{n_0 + 1}$ in $\CC'$ models $T'$.
 It follows by compactness (Theorem~\ref{thm:compactness}) that $T$ is consistent.

 Since $T$ is consistent, there exists a model $G'$ of $T$, which is a graph equipped with constant symbols $c_1,c_2,\ldots,c_\omega$ and $s_{k,i}$.
 Let $G$ be the graph obtained from $G'$ by forgetting these constants.
 As $T$ contains the theory of $\CC'$, which in turn contains the theory of $\CC$, we infer that $G \in \overline{\CC}$.
-Now consider the instance of the Separation Game where in the $n$th round, Connector picks the vertex $c_n$ and Separator picks the vertices $s_{n,i}$ with $1\le i\le f(n)$.
-This is a valid strategy for Connector by the fact that $G' \models T$.
+Now consider the instance of the game where in the $n$th round, Localizer picks the vertex $c_n$ and Flipper picks the vertices $s_{n,i}$ with $1\le i\le f(n)$.
+This is a valid strategy for Localizer by the fact that $G' \models T$.
 For the same reason, the vertex $c_{\omega}$ remains in the arena after each round.
-Finally, in $G$, Separator's strategy as defined above is \SeparatorStrategyClassName. \end{claimproof}
+Finally, in $G$, Flipper's strategy as defined above is \FlipperStrategyClassName. \end{claimproof}